odpi/egeria-docs/site/docs/guides/contributor/release-process/egeria-connector-jdbc-release.md

         - If there are any issues, delete the `release-x.y` branch, fix in `main` branch, and repeat steps (3-4) until no remaining issues.

 ??? success "6.
 Release artifacts publishing"
-    - Build and publish release version by selecting the release branch and executing [github action](https://github.com/odpi/egeria-connector-jdbc/actions/workflows/release.yml){ target=gh }.
+    - Build and publish release version by selecting the release branch and executing [Release :material-github:](https://github.com/odpi/egeria-connector-jdbc/actions/workflows/release.yml){ target=gh } action.
     - Review and release artifacts as explained in the [Maven Publishing Guide](/guides/contributor/release-process/maven-publish/#reviewing-releasing-artifacts){ target=new }.
     - Check if all maven artifacts are avaiable in maven central repository (it will take some time to sync)
     - Check if new docker containers are created under the different docker repositories respectively.